 Daniel S. Hamilton ('79, Ph.D.
 '85)

-Dr. Daniel S. Hamilton is a Senior Fellow and Director of the “The United States, Europe, and World Order” Program at the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies (SAIS).
-He is also Austrian Marshall Plan Foundation Professor and Founding Director of the Center for Transatlantic Relations at SAIS.
-For 15 years he also served as Executive Director of the American Consortium for EU Studies, designated by the European Commission as the EU Center of Excellence Washington, D.C.
+Dr. Daniel S. Hamilton is a Senior Fellow at the SAIS Foreign Policy Institute and a non-resident Senior Fellow at the Brookings Institution.
+At SAIS he co-leads the School’s postdoctoral program on “The United States, Europe and World Order,” working in partnership with the SAIS Kissinger Center for Global Affairs.
+At SAIS he served previously as the Austrian Marshall Plan Foundation Professor (2012-2019); Richard von Weizsäcker Professor (2002-2011); Founding Director of the School’s Center for Transatlantic Relations (2001-2019) and Executive Director of the American Consortium for EU Studies (2002-2017), designated by the European Commission as the EU Center of Excellence Washington, D.C.

-Hamilton is a member and former chair of the selection committee for the Robert Bosch Stiftung Fellows program bringing young American professionals to Germany.
-He has been a Member of the Academic Advisory Boards for the Stiftung Wissenschaft und Politik (SWP), the Körber Foundation, the Alexander von Humboldt Foundation, and the Heinrich Böll Foundation, and more.
-He is a member of the editorial board of the Review of Central and East European Law, Council on European Studies, Biosecurity and Bioterrorism, and Danish Foreign Policy Yearbook.
+Hamilton has been a Member of the Academic Advisory Boards for the Stiftung Wissenschaft und Politik (SWP), the Körber Foundation, the Alexander von Humboldt Foundation, and the Heinrich Böll Foundation.
 He has served as a consultant to Microsoft, the U.S. Business Roundtable, the Transatlantic Business Dialogue, the National Geographic Society, and RAND.
 He testifies regularly before the U.S. Congress and European parliaments, and is a regular commentator for European and U.S. media.

-Hamilton has been presented with Germany’s Cross of the Federal Order of Merit (Bundesverdienstkreuz); France’s Knighthood of the Ordre des Palmes Académiques; Sweden’s Knighthood of the Royal Order of the Polar Star; the Transatlantic Business Award 2006 from the American Chamber of Commerce to the European Union, and the Transatlantic Leadership Award 2007 from the European-American Business Council.
+Hamilton has been presented with Germany’s Cross of the Federal Order of Merit (Bundesverdienstkreuz); France’s Knighthood of the Ordre des Palmes Académiques; Poland’s Officer’s Cross of the Order of Merit; Sweden’s Knighthood of the Royal Order of the Polar Star; the Transatlantic Business Award from the American Chamber of Commerce to the European Union, and the Transatlantic Leadership Award from the European-American Business Council.
 He holds the State Department’s Superior Honor Award.
 He is a member of the Council on Foreign Relations and the American Council on Germany.

 Hamilton has a Ph.D. and M.A. with distinction from Johns Hopkins SAIS and an honorary doctorate from Concordia College.
 He received his undergraduate degree from Georgetown University’s School of Foreign Service.
 He has authored over 100 books and articles on contemporary European, transatlantic and international affairs.